RobertWetzler/CrosswordLeaderboardBot/README.md

 ![BestFit](/images/best_fit.jpg)

 ### Percentage Plot
 Plots the percent of total wins each user has over time.
-Good for seeing trends in user's competing hold over their place in the leaderboard. (usage: /percentages)
+Good for seeing trends in users' competing hold over their place in the leaderboard. (usage: /percentages)

 ![Percentages](/images/percentages.jpg)